Mirik Milan: Navigating nightlife's transition from unregulated subculture to responsible industry

 Mirik Milan is many things to Amsterdam.
-A key contributor to the city’s electronic music scene as a party promoter from the age of 20, since 2012 he has also been responsible for the cultivation of its creative life as Night Mayor, because Amsterdam recognises that, in Milan’s own words, “the night is a meeting point for creativity” and a city’s movements after dark are inextricably linked with its creative output.
+A key contributor to the city’s electronic music scene as a party promoter from the age of twenty, since 2012 he has also been responsible for the cultivation of its creative life as its Night Mayor, because Amsterdam recognises that, in Milan’s own words, “the night is a meeting point for creativity” and a city’s movements after dark are inextricably linked with its creative output.

 Elsewhere in the world, nightlife is viewed less favourably.
-During an incident-heavy 2016 the friction between the dance music community and the authorities - be it police, government or local council - came to a head, and nightlife communities facing opposition and struggling for adequate representation looked to Amsterdam - somewhat desperately - as a model example, its appointment of a Night Mayor a symbol for nightlife’s status as a valuable industry that deserved an influential voice.
+During an incident-heavy 2016 the friction between the dance music community and the authorities – be it police, government or local council – came to a head, and nightlife communities facing opposition and struggling for positive representation looked to Amsterdam – somewhat desperately – as a model example, its appointment of a Night Mayor a symbol for nightlife’s status as a valuable industry that deserved an influential voice.

-Though he’s not the first, and certainly not the only one to be working towards this end, the self professed ‘rebel in a suit’ became the global poster boy for dance music’s pivotal rebranding from deliberately unregulated subculture to responsible, organised and profitable industry.
-Whilst mainstream media in the UK, US and Australia reported on dance music events purely from the perspective of arrests, hospitalisations and drug related deaths, the good publicity which the Night Mayor represented became even more important.
-In short - Mirik Milan became pretty popular.
+Though he’s not the first, and certainly not the only one to be working towards this end, the self-professed ‘rebel in a suit’ became the global poster boy for dance music’s pivotal rebranding from deliberately unregulated subculture to responsible, organised and profitable industry.
+Whilst mainstream media in the UK, US and Australia reported on dance music events purely from the perspective of arrests, hospitalisations and drug-related deaths, the good publicity which the Night Mayor represented became even more important.
+In short, Mirik Milan became pretty popular.

 We grab a chat in between ABC TV appearances, key note speeches and roundtables whilst Milan is in Sydney for the Electronic Music Conference.
-The trip is a hectic one for him, having been flown right across the world to impart his wisdom to a curtailed and unfairly critiqued music industry that can barely contain itself from clinging to his proverbial jacket sleeves and screaming, “HAAAAALP!
+The trip is a hectic one for him, having been flown right across the world to impart his wisdom to a curtailed and critiqued music industry that can barely contain itself from clinging to his proverbial jacket sleeves and screaming, “HAAAAALP!
 HAAALP UUUUS!”

 Milan amiably obliges.
 For the millionth time he’s been probed on the secrets to a harmonious nightlife scene but shows no signs of fatigue.
 “I don't mind telling this story a lot because I can speak about the thing I love the most, which is nightlife.
-It brought me so much when I was 20 and started promoting parties.
+It brought me so much when I was twenty and started promoting parties.
 It gave me a home and helped me to develop my talents as a production manager, party promoter and creative director.”

 Now Milan protects and nurtures the creative endeavours and employment of a whole city, programming the ‘content’ of Amsterdam after dark to create a healthy and balanced flow of both ideas and human traffic.
 “The cultural value [of this industry] is actually much stronger and more important than the economic side of it,” he adds.